neuml/cord19q/README.md

 * [What has been published about ethical and social science considerations?](./tasks/ethics.md)
 * [What do we know about diagnostics and surveillance?](./tasks/diagnostics.md)

+### Demo
+A full overview of how to use this project can be found via this [Notebook](https://www.kaggle.com/nofoosports/cord-19-analysis-with-sentence-embeddings)

 ### Installation
 You can use Git to clone the repository from GitHub and install it.
 It is recommended to do this in a Python Virtual Environment.